Phosphatidylglycerol and Related Lipids

 sn-2 92 2 2 trace -

-Data from: [1} Browse, J. et al. Biochem.
-J., 235, 25-31 (1986); DOI.
 [22] Wada, H. and Murata, N. Plant Physiol., 92, 1062–1069 (1990); DOI.

 It is interesting to note that saturated and monoenoic fatty acids are concentrated in position sn-2 and polyunsaturated in position sn-1, the opposite of that found for most animal phospholipids.
 This is because phosphatidylglycerol is synthesised in chloroplasts via the so-called "prokaryotic" pathway (now known to be a misnomer - see our web-pages on mono- and digalactosyldiacylglycerols for further discussion of this mechanism).
 In some plant species, position sn-2 of the thylakoid phosphatidylglycerol is occupied exclusively with C16 fatty acids giving a rather distinctive molecular species distribution.

 In cyanobacteria and plants that can carry out aerobic photosynthesis, phosphatidylglycerol is found in all cellular membranes (2 to 5% of the plasma membrane) but especially in the thylakoid membrane, which surrounds the chloroplast.
 There, it is the only phospholipid, comprising up to 10% of the total lipids with a high proportion (up to 70%) in the outer monolayer (much of the remaining lipid is digalactosyldiacylglycerols).
-In Synechocystis sp., position sn-1 of phosphatidylglycerol is occupied mainly by oleate and linoleate, while position sn-2 contains palmitate, a structure that is essential for growth and photosynthesis in this species (the relevant compositions for the galactosyldiacylglycerols of this species are listed are listed elsewhere).
+In Synechocystis sp., position sn-1 of phosphatidylglycerol is occupied mainly by oleate and linoleate, while position sn-2 contains palmitate, a structure that is crucial for growth and photosynthesis in this species (the relevant compositions for the galactosyldiacylglycerols of this species are listed are listed here..)

 Scottish thistlePhosphatidylglycerol is essential for the oligomerization of photosystems I and II in cyanobacteria.
 Analysis of the crystal structure of the photosystem I of cyanobacteria (Thermosynechococcus elongatus) has shown that it contains three molecules of phosphatidylglycerol and one of monogalactosyldiacylglycerol as integral components, while in the PSII of T. vulcanus, all five phosphatidylglycerol molecules are deeply buried near the reaction centre.
-It binds to a specific polypeptide component of the photosystem II complex and appears to be involved in electron transport.
+It binds to a specific polypeptide component of the photosystem II complex and appears to take part in electron transport.
 This phospholipid is also required for crystallization and polymerization of the light-harvesting complex II in pea chloroplasts, where it may be the 'glue' that binds the individual protein components.
-A report that trans-3-hexadecenoic acid in phosphatidylglycerol is essential for the latter process is not the case in Arabidopsis, but may be true for Chlamydomonas reinhardtii as PSII activity was abolished in mutants lacking this fatty acid, although phosphatidylglycerol levels were also reduced in the latter so might explain the phenomenon.
-3t-16:1-phosphatidylglycerol may be needed to activate the thylakoid membrane-associated phospholipase PLIP1, which is required for biosynthesis of seed oil.
 When phosphate is limiting in plants, the glycolipid sulfoquinovosyldiacylglycerol accumulates to compensate for decreased phosphatidylglycerol levels, but this compensation does not apply to photosynthetic electron transport.
 Indeed, Arabidopsis mutants lacking phosphatidylglycerol synthases are unable to produce thylakoid membranes (and viable seeds).

 Disaturated molecular species of phosphatidylglycerol in plants are believed to be factors in sensitivity to chilling, and experiments with genetic modifications to increase the degree of unsaturation of this lipid have produced plants with a greater resistance to cold.
 As there are discrepancies between the results of different experimental approaches, other factors are certainly involved.
 Phosphatidylglycerol is a factor in the temperature responsiveness of flowering; a mobile protein, known as florigen, moves through the phloem over long distances to reach the shoot apical meristem, where it induces flowering by regulating nuclear transcription.
 In cold weather, this protein is sequestered by phosphatidylglycerol, so flowering is delayed; warming has the opposite effect by reducing the bonding and allowing the protein to move.